NEWSFLASH!

 Osteopathy understands the body holistically, as a mind-body-soul system.
 All systems of the body are understood as interrelated.

-My Experience of Osteopathy
+My Experience Of Osteopathy

 Osteopathy definitely needs to be identified as an alternative therapy.
 I found it be wholly relaxing, lying on my back on a massage table as my osteopath proceeded to place her hands softly on various parts of my anatomy.
 To be honest, most of the time I was even unsure if anything effective was being undertaken!
 There was no manipulation of my joints or muscles.